Equalised Odds is not Equal Individual Odds: Post-processing for Group and Individual Fairness: Post-processing for Fairness with Fixed Randomisation

 and thus $L_\mathcal{R}$ must be very large.
 As $r_1$ approaches $t_{y,a}$ from one side and $r_2$ from the other, $h_a$ is clearly not locally Lipschitz continuous since $d_\mathcal{R}\to0$ but $d_\mathcal{Y}\to p_a$ or $(1-p_a)$, one of which is always above $0$.
 In theory, $g$ could be crafted such that it cannot map individuals to values around the thresholds, however this would introduce discontinuities to $g$ and thus invalidate the Lipschitz condition.
 In this scenario, assuming $g$ satisfies the individual fairness constraint defined in Equation~\ref{lip}, $f_{h_a}$ must ultimately violate such an individual fairness constraint at the thresholds when fixed randomisation is employed.
-Fixed randomisation can therefore be seen as a \emph{step function} -- see Figure~\ref{multi-threshold} -- which is not uniformly continuous on any interval that contains $t_{y,a}$~\cite{stepdiscon}.
+Fixed randomisation can therefore be seen as a \emph{step function} -- see Figure~\ref{multi-threshold} -- which is not uniformly continuous on any interval that contains $t_{y,a}$~\citep{stepdiscon}.
+Small changes can occur for a variety of reasons, e.g. a lack of instrumentation precision or noise through human error~\citep{rudin2019stop}, and thus we argue that small changes should never dramatically change an individual's odds.

 \begin{definition}[Equalised Individual Odds] Given a probabilistic classifier $f_a:\mathcal{X}_a\mapsto \mathcal{Y}$, where $\mathcal{X}_a \subseteq \mathcal{X}\vert A=a$, defined by the probability curve $\zeta_a:\mathcal{R}\mapsto \mathcal{I}_a\subseteq\mathcal{I}$ such that $h_a(r)\sim B(1, \zeta_a(r))$ and $f_a = h_a\circ g \circ \cdots$, $f_a$ satisfies individual odds iff: